-Or, make it much easier on yourself: get some professional help.
+Or, make it much easier on yourself: get some help on resume writing from a professional.
 As a professional resume writer, I can help you write your resume.
 Many people only have their resumes professionally written after they have missed out on several opportunities that might not be available again.
 Don’t let that happen to you.

 Unless you are a qualified mechanic, you probably rely on someone who is qualified to make sure that your car works well.
 In some ways your resume is like maintaining your car: if it isn’t done properly, your career could stall.

-On the other hand, investing in having your resume written by a seasoned professional like me can:
+Investing in having your resume written by a professional like me can:

 Save you thousands of dollars

-by significantly reducing the amount of time needed to secure the right job
+by significantly reducing the amount of time you need to secure the best role

 Help you secure jobs with higher salaries